 Iarnród Éireann Timetables online

-First year students, especially, should familiarise themselves with public and private transport schedules which are published in the Institute and at the local Bus/Train Station.
+First year students, especially, should familiarise themselves with public and private transport schedules which are published in the University and at the local Bus/Train Station.

 Dublin Bus Station: +353 1 8366111